VinodLouis/awesome-charts-documentation/README.md

 # Awesome charts documentation

 This is a project used for documentation and demo for the library [awesome-charts](https://github.com/VinodLouis/awesome-charts).
-To see the documentation in action go to [coming soon]()
+To see the documentation in action go to [awesome-charts-documentation](http://www.vinodlouis.com/demos/awesome-charts-documentation/)

 ### Installation & Running in development